Today I will show how to choose the correct golf glove to potentially improve your game with several shots.

 Along with the grip, the glove makes the connection between your body and your club.
 The golf swing is a complex movement, but let’s say you’ve mastered the swing – What will happen if your glove is a misfit?
 Even with the perfect swing, the glove can cause irregularities in your game.

 If your glove doesn’t fit properly, it can lead to a loss of control of the club, discomfort and premature wear of the glove.
 This can result in headaches over the lack of consistency in your game.
-Maybe even headaches over the $$$ you constantly have to spend on new gloves.
+Maybe even headaches over the money you constantly have to spend on new gloves.

 First of all, it’s a good idea to find out what you actually want.
 Then you can start to learn about what is important in the fit of the glove.
 And suddenly you’re golden in this area, and ready to tackle your next challenge in your game.